General Account Issues

 to be without.
 Read more about what it can do for you here.

-Keeping Children Safe in Music is the latest in the NSPCC’s EduCare
+Keeping Children Safe in Music is the latest in EduCare's

-of the Royal Schools of Music (ABRSM).
+series of distance learning courses on child protection.
 The training programme uses short films

 to show a variety of good and bad practice examples, which will be available

 to watch online.
 It will help anyone teaching music to children gain a better

 understanding of their child protection responsibilities, and avoid situations

 that could lead to accusations of misconduct.
 MusicTeachers.co.uk supports this

 course and indicates completion of it on a teacher's profile.
 If you have completed